What causes that white discoloration or yellow, green, or black beneath my nails?

 Each time you clean under your nail with a fingernail file or a toothpick, you cause a tiny separation between the nail plate and the nail bed.
 Repeated cleanings cause a dead space to form where moisture and germs collect and grow.

-Sometimes this happens from spending a lot of time with your hands in soap and water as well as from injury, certain drugs, fungus infections, psoriasis and thyroid disorders.
+Sometimes this happens from spending a lot of time with your hands in soap and water as well as from injury, certain drugs, fungal infections, psoriasis and thyroid disorders.

 What causes the ridges and grooves on my fingernails?